Below are a few examples of our dedication to solving your tax crises.

 A contractor paid over $33,000 in penalties and interest on 941 payroll taxes.
 After filing a claim for abatement and a claim for refund of penalties, as well as, a several negotiation sessions with the IRS, Escobar & Associates triumphed.
 The contractor received the refunds, and the IRS agreed to abate all penalties under reasonable cause.

-These are a few cases that demonstrate the level of success Escobar & Associates can achieve for you in your tax situation.
+These are a few cases that demonstrate the level of success My Tax Pro can achieve for you in your tax situation.